 Radiation of heat is when heat is radiated to the surrounding area by heat waves.
 Particles are not involved in this kind of heat transfer.

 The heat from the sun travelling through space is an example of heat transfer by radiation.
 Waves transfer this type of heat.

 Heat travels by radiation from the campfire to the metal pan.
 Heat travels through the pan’s metal by conduction to warm the lower layers of water.
-The water is then heated by convection as the less dense warmer water rises through the cooler water to create a convection current!
+The water is then heated by convection as the less dense warmer water rises through the cooler water, creating a convection current!

 Remember – heat is only transferred if there is a temperature difference.

 - Heat transfer